 Whether you prefer the affordability of credit freezes or the convenience of credit locks, these tools can benefit you when:

-• You think you’ve fallen victim to identity theft – If you suspect that your personal information has been leaked in a data breach, setting up a credit freeze or credit lock can stop any fraudulent credit applications from going through successfully.
+- You think you have fallen victim to identity theft – If you suspect that your personal information has been leaked in a data breach, setting up a credit freeze or credit lock can stop any fraudulent credit applications from going through successfully.

-• You’re not actively applying for new credit – Even if you don’t have any reason to believe your data is being passed around by hackers, blocking access to your credit at all times can provide your credit with a layer of protection and offer you more peace of mind.
+- You are not actively applying for new credit – Even if you do not have any reason to believe your data is being passed around by hackers, blocking access to your credit at all times can provide your credit with a layer of protection and offer you more peace of mind.

 Can You See Your Frozen or Locked Credit Report?